 A romantic trip to Paris would not be complete without a trip to the top of the Eiffel Tower; for decades, the tower has been a symbol of love and epitomises romance.
 Not to mention, the views are breathtaking, and in February there are likely to be fewer tourists than the peak months, making it one of the best European cities to visit.

 For a romantic dinner on Valentines Day, head towards Montmartre, where the winding cobbled streets scream romance, and the cosy-lit restaurants serve some of the city’s best food.

 Check out my 7-day Paris itinerary.

 Click here if you are looking for the warmest places to visit in Europe in February.

-Wherever you decide to visit in Europe in February, these festivals and events may be helpful in guiding your decision.
-February is a great month to visit European cities, as there are far less tourists, the weather is cooler, and the ques and crowds are significantly smaller, meaning you can enjoy the smaller things without feeling frustrated.
+Wherever you decide to visit Europe in February, these festivals and events may be helpful in guiding your decision.
+February is a great month to visit European cities, as there are far fewer tourists, the weather is cooler, and the queues and crowds are significantly smaller, meaning you can enjoy the smaller things without feeling frustrated.
 This list has noted the best places to visit in Europe in February, and they are just waiting to be discovered.

 You might also be interested in: